LANREOTIDE ACETATE injection

 For the same doses, similar values were obtained in clinical studies after at least four administrations (2.3 ± 0.9, 3.2 ± 1.1, and 4.0 ± 1.4 ng/mL, respectively).

-Pharmacokinetic data from studies evaluating extended dosing use of lanreotide 120 mg demonstrated mean steady-state, Cmin values between 1.6 and 2.3 ng/mL for the 8- and 6-week treatment interval, respectively.
+Pharmacokinetic data from studies evaluating extended dosing use of lanreotide injection 120 mg demonstrated mean steady-state, Cmin values between 1.6 and 2.3 ng/mL for the 8- and 6-week treatment interval, respectively.

 Gastroenteropancreatic Neuroendocrine Tumors